msbatal/PHP-PDO-Database-Class/README.md

 $select = $db->select('tableName')
              ->where('column', [date("Y-m-d"), date("Y-m-d")], 'between');
              ->run();
-// Gives: SELECT * FROM tableName WHERE column BETWEEN 'YYYY-mm-dd' AND 'YYYY-mm-dd';
+//Gives: SELECT * FROM tableName WHERE column BETWEEN 'YYYY-mm-dd' AND 'YYYY-mm-dd';

 $select = $db->select('tableName')
              ->where('column', [date("Y-m-d"), date("Y-m-d")], 'not between');
              ->run();
-// Gives: SELECT * FROM tableName WHERE column NOT BETWEEN 'YYYY-mm-dd' AND 'YYYY-mm-dd';
+//Gives: SELECT * FROM tableName WHERE column NOT BETWEEN 'YYYY-mm-dd' AND 'YYYY-mm-dd';
 ```

 IN / NOT IN: